128technology/docs/docs/plugin_bgp_community_services.md

 }
 ```

-- This error indicates that the routingManager API was available but returned an error
+- This error indicates that the routingManager API was available but returned an error.
 ```json
 {
   "module-name": "bgp-community-services",